INTERNATIONAL RELATIONS IN ASIA

-Nationalist Protests and Territorial Disputes in East Asia (with Jessica Chen Weiss).
-This paper examines how governments seek to manage nationalist protests in the context of territorial disputes.
-It discusses the possible advantages and risks of enabling protests and the factors that impel governments to permit or seek to repress demonstrations.
-It develops theoretical arguments and applies them to the contemporary Sino-Vietnamese and Thai-Cambodian territorial disputes.
+Nationalist Protests, Government Responses, and the Risk of Escalation in Interstate Disputes (with Jessica Chen Weiss, under review).
+This paper examines how governments of various regime types seek to manage nationalist protests and the factors that impel governments to permit or seek to repress demonstrations.
+It develops theoretical arguments and applies them to a series of contemporary cases in Southeast Asia.

 China's Influence in East Asia: Relational and Structural Dimensions (with Evelyn Goh).
 Although claims about China's rising influence are ubiquitous in the IR literature, relatively few studies have begun to delve into the specific mechanisms whereby China can convert its growing power resources into usable tools of influence.
 This paper examines China's power in its structural and relational context to demonstrate a number of important constraints on its policy influence.